filipelima18/devcontainers.github.io/supporting.md

 All properties specific to CodeSandbox are placed within a `.codesandbox` folder at root level.
 Typically, this will contain a `tasks.json` file, which defines the commands to be run at startup or with a click.

-More details about these can be found on the CodeSandbox [documentation](https://codesandbox.io/docs/learn/repositories/task).
+More details about these can be found in the CodeSandbox [documentation](https://codesandbox.io/docs/learn/repositories/task).

 #### Product specific limitations